Chicago-Linguistic-Society/cls/call.md

 ---

 <h2>
-  CLS 60 is in the Works!
+  CLS 60 April 26-28, 2024 at the University of Chicago!
 </h2>